-To solve the fine-grained image recognition one day, we have been developed very rich technology portfolio.
+To solve the fine-grained image recognition one day, we have been developing very rich technology portfolio.
 Deep learning is very important, but we also develop strong algorithms for metric learning, boosting, object-centric feature learning, etc. Please refer to my papers for more details.

 An example of our flower recognition result.
 The left image is a query image, and it is “CRINUM_Cape_Lilly_Powellii_Album” flower.

 2.Visual 3D Sensing for Autonomous Driving

 Like it or not, every automaker needs to start researching and developing its own autonomous driving solutions.
 Autonomous driving is now the biggest topic in auto industry.
 Of course, automakers are taking a step-by-step (or more precisely, generation-by-generation) approach rather than the moonshot approach (e.g., like Google’s style).
 Along the way to autonomous driving, automakers would gradually roll out they driving safety functions and hope to eventually have matured technologies for autonomous driving.
 Sensing is an important part for autonomous driving – you have to sense the environments before you can drive.
 I am very interested in compute-vision based sensing for autonomous driving.
 The logic is very simple, human driving relies on human vision, autonomous driving should rely on artificial intelligence vision – and that is what we call it, computer vision.

 The following figure illustrates what I mean by visual 3D sensing.
 To build such visual 3D sensing system, it requires many computer vision technologies to work in concert; they are object detection, object tracking, structure-from-motion, 3D scene understanding, and so on.
 While I am overseeing the project, as a researcher (not as a department head), I am very interested in solving object detection problem, especially object detection in videos.
 For example, right now, 99% of chances are object detection in videos is done through frame-by-frame detection and then tracking.
 I wish to research radically new ways – for example, the way to use temporal information as early as possible in the pipeline, or how to use some primitive 3D information (from monocular SFM) to help.
 Please see my papers for more details.